 passed by Congress late last week held more losses than wins for sustainable agriculture.
-The losses suffered by the sustainable agriculture community were deep and, in some cases, reversed progress gained over more than two decades of advocacy.
-Those gains had been made by outspoken farmers like Craig Watts, who took great personal risk to shed light on broken aspects of our agricultural system.
-Contract FairnessThe most outright shocking and direct attack made on farmers came in the form of a rider blocking USDA’s ability to finalize and enforce regulations designed to protect livestock producers from abuse by the companies with which they contract.
+The losses suffered by the sustainable agriculture community were deep and, in some cases, reversed progress gained over more than two decades of advocacy

+, the term given to the process typically used for appropriations bills.
+The bill stands as yet another example of a dysfunctional Congress, which has made these unusual legislative measures the norm.
+Contract Fairness The most outright shocking and direct attack made on farmers came in the form of a rider blocking USDA’s ability to finalize and enforce regulations designed to protect livestock producers from abuse by the companies with which they contract.

+.
 The Cromnibus bill rider:

 Rules that can no longer be implemented include protections that:

-Prevent industry retaliation against a farmer who speaks to her Member of Congress about unfair treatment,
+- Prevent industry retaliation against a farmer who speaks to her Member of Congress about unfair treatment,

-Increase transparency of farmer pay calculations, and
+- Increase transparency of farmer pay calculations, and

-Require disclosure of sample contracts.
+- Require disclosure of sample contracts.

 Already completed rules that are now rescinded include a 90-day notice requirement before suspending delivery of birds to farmers, and clarification that protections apply to all breeder hen and pullet growers.

 The audacity of the attack launched against livestock farmers was on full display early in the appropriations process.
 Rep. Kaptur offered an amendment in committee that would have protected farmers from retaliation, such as the cancellation of a contract, that results from speaking to a Member of Congress about unfair industry practices.
 The amendment failed in committee with 20 members voting for the right of companies to retaliate against farmers when they blow the whistle on unfair industry practices.
 What Happens Next

 January of 2015 will mark the beginning of the 114th Congress and the beginning of the 2016 appropriations process, which will start with the President’s budget.
 We’ll be keeping you updated on key issues around funding of public plant breeding, contract fairness and others.

-Additional Wins and Losses
+Additional Wins and Losses Conservation

 One of the largest losses for sustainable agriculture were the massive cuts to funding for conservation programs, including $402M in cuts to the Conservation Stewardship Program (CSP)

 .
 Direct farm ownership loans are used to purchase land and direct farm operating loans are used to cover annual farm operation expenses.
 These programs received $1.5 billion and $1.3 billion in funding respectively, nearly tripling recent funding levels.